eccelerators/SimStm/README.md

 ${\color{purple}\texttt{end proc}}$

 Code of a subroutine is placed between a proc and end proc instruction.
-The subroutine name is a label placed in the line before the proc instruction e.g. aproc.
-The label ends with a colon as label indicator.
+The subroutine name is a label placed on the line before the proc instruction, e.g., aproc.
+The label ends with a colon as a label indicator.

 #### call